 Your time is valuable, and chasing down vendor information is time consuming, expensive, and often never gets done.
 With increased outsourcing of critical business functions, chances are your institution shares critical vendors with other institutions.
 Regulators and auditors are increasingly focusing more on how vendors and contracts are managed and maintained.
 This means that every institution is bearing the full brunt of the cost to meet regulatory requirements for vendor due diligence.
 It is more critical than ever to make your vendor management implementations easier, faster, more secure, and cost effective.
 What are some of the things to look for in choosing comprehensive VM software?
 Below are a few capabilities to consider that will guide you in choosing the right solutions for your organization.

 1. Centralized Vendor Information

-2. User-friendly and Customizable
+2. User-Friendly and Customizable

 3. Ability to Manage Vendor Risk Efficiently

-5. Comply With All Regulatory Requirements
+5. Compliance With All Regulatory Requirements

-There are many contract management and vendor management software programs available from ad-hoc software tools (MS Word and MS Excel) to robust, fully-integrated solutions provided by dedicated software vendors.
+There are many contract management and vendor management software programs available, from ad-hoc software (MS Word and MS Excel) to robust, fully-integrated solutions provided by dedicated software vendors.
 However, few are designed to meet specific regulatory requirements (NCUA/FDIC/OTS/OCC).
 Good VM software should be able to organize and generate management reports for review and compliance examinations.